d3nzil/gaku/README.md

 Any operating system that can run Python 3.10, the required libraries and Node should work.
 Tested primarily on Debian Linux and lightly on Windows.

 ### Warning before you start
-While I use Gaku daily and I did my best to ensure it won't eat your data, it is in early stages and it might break in unexpected ways.
-So make sure you backup the `./userdata` folder regularly (this is where all your learning related data are).
+While I use Gaku daily and I did my best to ensure it won't eat your data, it is in early stages, and it might break in unexpected ways.
+So make sure you back up the `./userdata` folder regularly (this is where all your learning related data are).
 If things break, try reporting a bug, but be warned Gaku is made in my spare time I might not be able to help you.

 ### Download dictionaries
 See the [resources/resources_info.txt](./resources/resources_info.txt) to see where download the dictionaries needed to run Gaku.